 Once derided for daring to operate under the banner of “sports,” electronic sports - better known as eSports - have become increasingly entrenched in mainstream society around the world in recent years.
 Major tournaments now feature prize pools in excess of $10 million, and eSports broadcasts are among the most viewed events on the planet.
 The gambling community has taken notice of the undeniable force behind these competitions, and betting markets for them are making more and more appearances with bookmakers every day.

 eSports encompass any kind of event where players compete against one another in video games.
 The sheer variety of games which can be used for such competitions in vast and varied, which serves to create a multitude of markets that appeal to a wide range of spectators.
-Whether it be in offerings like FIFA or League of Legends, fans enjoy seeing these games played at the highest levels of skill on the planet, and tune in by the millions.
+Whether it be in offerings like FIFA, CS:GO or League of Legends, fans enjoy seeing these games played at the highest levels of skill on the planet, and tune in by the millions.
 At this point it is estimated that over 70 million people worldwide watch eSports, and world championships in the biggest games can draw over 25 million viewers on their own.
 This ability to find large numbers of viewers across a spectrum of interests all under one eSports umbrella has caught the attention of advertisers and odds makers alike.

 The earliest known video game completion took place at America’s Standford University all the way back in 1972, when students were invited to compete in the game Spacewar.
 The winner of the event claimed a year’s subscription to Rolling Stone magazine.